nicolasrad/library-manager/README.md

 ## 🧩 **The Rest?**

-There’s another README hiding in the `frontend` folder.
+There’s another README hiding in the `library-manager` folder.
 It holds the key to everything.